-In case of an R&D for a specific ET-based product that could be the next social innovation, this ET study should describe its overall vision, i.e. purpose and positive change it could bring, its target group (users or costumers), what needs does it address or what problem does it solve, the feasibility of its development as well as the business goals.
-This R&D study on specific emerging technology can then serve as an input in a prototype-driven process for development of social innovation based on that ET.
+In case of an R&D for a specific ET-based product that could be the next social innovation, this ET study should describe its overall vision, i.e. purpose and the positive change it could bring, its target group (users or costumers), what needs does it address or what problem does it solve, the feasibility of its development as well as the business goals.
+This R&D study on specific emerging technology can then serve as an input in a prototype-driven process for the development of social innovation based on that ET.
 It is important to emphasize that this process implies user involvement in every phase, e.g. representatives of youth, migrants, the elderly, socially excluded or whoever affects this innovation.
-In the development process, which is based on certain emerging technology, introduction of the user with the ET is an extremely important step.
-This process with detailed description of its phases is further elaborated for INNOSID case in 5.3.2. chapter.
+In the development process, which is based on certain emerging technology, the introduction of the user with the ET is an extremely important step.
+This process with a detailed description of its phases is further elaborated for INNOSID case in 5.3.2. chapter.

-The overview, i.e. a big picture, of the described approach for development of a social innovation based on ET is shown graphically in the Figure 5.2.
+The overview, i.e. a big picture, of the described approach for the development of social innovation based on ET is shown graphically in Figure 5-5.